-For a number of years, corporate accountants have been questioning the validity of spending months on an annual planning process which is out of date before the ink has dried.
-An annual planning process is not worth more than two weeks of effort, so why are we spending months on it?
-Companies in Asia, Europe, the US, Australia and New Zealand are recognising that the existing annual planning process cannot continue.
+For a number of years, corporate accountants have been questioning the validity of spending months on an annual budgeting process which is out of date before the ink has dried.
+An annual budgeting process is not worth more than two weeks of effort, so why are we spending months on it?
+Companies in Asia, Europe, the US, Australia and New Zealand are recognising that the existing annual budgeting process cannot continue.
 It has been with us since the Roman calendar was adopted by the West and is now seen by many as a hindrance to management rather than a help.
-An international survey found that nearly 90% of CFOs were dissatisfied with their annual planning process.
-What CFOs and management accountants need to know is how to cut the time out of the existing annual planning process and at the same time prepare the way to managing the business in a more appropriate way – through quarterly rolling forecasting and planning.
+An international survey found that nearly 90% of CFOs were dissatisfied with their annual budgeting process.
+What CFOs and management accountants need to know is how to cut the time out of the existing annual budgeting process and at the same time prepare the way to managing the business in a more appropriate way – through quarterly rolling forecasting and planning.

-Please click here to look inside the toolkit (whitepaper + e-templates)
+Please click here to look inside the toolkit (PDF whitepaper + e-templates)

 This whitepaper is updated at the time of purchase by David Parmenter ensuring that it contains his latest thinking.
 The whitepaper is printed at the time of purchase to ensure it has David’s latest thinking and air-mailed to the reader.
 The e-templates are emailed.